TeenNick

-TeenNick is an American pay-TV channel that is operated by the Paramount Media Networks division of Paramount Global.
-Aimed primarily at teens and tweens, its programming includes a variety of live-action series inherited from sister channel Nickelodeon.

-The channel launched on September 28, 2009, as the merger between two defunct programming blocks which also targeted a teenage audience: TEENick on Nickelodeon and The N on Noggin.
-Before its introduction as a channel, TeenNick's space used to be held by Nick GAS (from 1999 to 2007) and a short-lived, 24-hour version of The N (from 2007 to 2009).
+TeenNick is an American pay television channel owned by Nickelodeon Group, a sub-division of the Paramount Media Networks division of Paramount Skydance Corporation.
+Aimed primarily at teens and tweens, its lineup includes a variety of live-action series from sister channel Nickelodeon.
+The channel launched on September 28, 2009, merging programming from two defunct blocks which also targeted a teenage audience: TEENick on Nickelodeon and The N on Noggin.
+Before its launch, TeenNick's channel space was held by Nick GAS (March 1, 1999 – December 31, 2007) and a 24-hour version of The N (December 31, 2007 – September 28, 2009).

-When the TeenNick channel was first announced in early 2009, its name was spelled "TEENick" like the block it was based on.

-Nick Cannon, the original host of the TEENick block on Nickelodeon, was described in publicity materials as the chairman of TeenNick as well as its programming consultant.
+The TeenNick channel was first announced in early 2009, and its name was originally spelled as "TEENick" much like the Nickelodeon block.
+Nick Cannon, the original host of the TEENick block, was described in publicity materials as the "chairman of TeenNick", as well as its programming consultant.
 Cannon also hosted several shows on the channel, including TeenNick Top 10.